cadesalaberry/BezierCurvesAndStringProximityMeter/README.md

 (c) **5** Now, specify two control points, (0.25, 1.0) and (0.75, 0.0) (ie cubic), and vary *t*.
 Plot the maximum recursive depth you need to descend (in any branch) to ensure a complete curve without visual gaps.
 What do you observe?

+> Raw data:

+	t	recursion level needed
+	0.1	~25
+	0.2	~9
+	0.25	~6
+	0.5	~4

+>Again, my images did not comport any gaps for I was drawing lines and not dots.
+I see that using cubic is more efficient, as the curve looks better after fewer recursion than the quadratic version.

 ## String Proximity Meter